ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Discussion

-Our work has two limitations to external validity, which are common in lab-based evaluation studies.
+There are also limitations to external validity common in lab-based evaluation studies.
 First, our evaluation study was restricted to English writers.
-Although the underlying LLM, GPT-4, supports multiple languages \cite{gpt-4}, suggesting that our interface can extend beyond English, our study focused on English writing tasks.
-Without specifically studying how different languages influence task workload and user perceptions of the revision process, we cannot comment on the wider applicability of our tools, and would caution designers against directly applying our design without further evaluation.
+Although the underlying LLM, GPT-4, supports multiple languages \cite{gpt-4}, our study focused on English writing tasks.
+Therefore, we would caution designers against directly applying our design without further evaluation.
 Second, our evaluation study was limited to a single 1.5-hour session with two guided writing tasks to ensure we could conduct our comparison in a controlled setting.
-We crafted realistic writing tasks that could be completed within the study's timeframe, representing use cases from prior studies and commercial AI apps.
-Ideally, writers would select their own writing task and spend an extended period, possibly spanning several days or even a week, to revise and explore variations.
+Future work could investigate how writers select their own writing task and revise text over extended periods, possibly spanning several days.

-To address some of these concerns, we complemented the writing tasks with in-depth user interviews, allowing writers to reflect on and discuss the implications of our design beyond the study's writing tasks.
-Several participants, such as W1, 3, 4, 11, and 12, expressed interest in using our tool for creative and academic writing, in settings beyond the use cases we explored.
+A potential risk with any generative AI tool is that the AI may produce \textit{hallucinated} or \textit{confabulated} content \cite{salvagno2023artificial, emsley2023chatgpt, smith2023hallucination, ji2023survey}.
+ABScribe's AI Drafter and AI Modifiers both present a risk of introducing hallucinations into the text, which becomes especially important to be cognizant of when writing in high-stakes domains or in educational settings.
+We carefully named our features to account for this.
+With the AI Drafter, the tool is specifically referred to as a \textit{drafter}, not a \textit{writing companion}, to nudge the user toward thorough revision of what it produces.
+The AI Modifier rephrases existing text written by the author, which provides the generative AI with a baseline grounded in the author's text, which is expected to be fact-checked.

+Finally, it would be useful to implement logging features into ABScribe to concrete measures from the tool, such as: How many words did the subjects actually write; how many words were written by the LLM; what percentage of the resulting text was from the LLM vs. the human; how many times did the subjects interact with the various features in the ABScribe UI?
+We did not collect these metrics as our focus was on addressing task workload and user perceptions.
+Future studies could investigate the relative contributions of human and AI in co-written documents.